Need a cash loan but want more time to pay? These lines of credit could be the answer.

-- Visit Advance Financial’s site and click the Get Cash Now button.
+Visit Advance Financial’s site and hit the Get Cash Now button.

 I got a flex loan — what’s next?

-You can withdraw money from your loan account up to your credit limit and choose to pay the minimum amount due or pay off your balance.
-By paying your balance, you save on interest.
+Withdraw money from your loan account up to your credit limit and choose to pay the minimum amount due or pay off your balance.
+When you pay your balance, you save on interest.
 The longer you hold a balance, the more you’ll pay in the long run.

 If you regularly need short-term loans but don’t qualify for a credit card or other line of credit, a flex loan from Advance Financial could be the solution.
 It allows you to borrow money when you need it, and gives you time to pay it back, unlike a payday loan.
 However, the limited state availability means you may not be able to create an account with Advance Financial.

 To learn how Advance Financial’s flex loans compare to other short-term options, check out our guide to compare your options.

 Yes.
 When you create your account, Advance Financial may check your credit to process your application.